© 2023 All rights reserved

-All submitted papers will be fully peer-reviewed, and accepted papers will be published in the conference proceedings and on IEEE Xplore.
+All submitted papers (full papers and auxiliary papers) will be fully peer-reviewed, and all accepted papers will be published in the conference proceedings and on IEEE Xplore.

 CoG 2023 follows a double-anonymized review process.
 As an author, you are responsible for anonymizing your submission and remove all author identifying information.
 In particular, you should not include author names or affiliations.
 Make sure to also remove identifying information from the PDF metadata.
 Acknowledgements of funding or assistance should also be omitted at the submission stage.
 When referring to one’s own work, use third person rather than the first person.
 For example, say, “Previously, Doe et al. have shown that…” rather than “In our previous work, we have shown that…”.
 Supplementary material also needs to be anonymized.
 Submissions that violate anonymity will be rejected without further review.